10 Zerg Tips for "Starcraft 2": Legacy of the Void

 The Zerg is the most different of the three races in Starcraft 2.
-While the single player campaign of Starcraft 2: Heart of the Swarm introduces players to the Zerg playstyle, it can still be very challenging to play in the multiplayer.
+While the single-player campaign of Starcraft 2: Heart of the Swarm introduces players to the Zerg playstyle, it can still be very challenging to play in the multiplayer.
 In Legacy of the Void, several changes have been made to the multiplayer.
-You can read all about them here.
-Here are 10 tips to help you improve and ultimately win as one of the most interesting real-time strategy game races of all time, the Zerg.
+Here are ten tips to help you improve and ultimately win as one of the most interesting real-time strategy game races of all time, the Zerg.

 What do you think is the strongest race in Heart of the Swarm?